 Seems like it goes without saying.
 Most of the big banks and lenders offer smartphone apps and basic Internet banking for you.
 If you can use these facilities then it will help you to stay in control of your credit cards by monitoring your use, make payments on time and watching out for any grey charges from subscription services, unwanted auto-renewals or simply unrecognisable charges.

 2) Take advantage of 0% intro rates on purchases and balance transfers

 Right now, (Aug 2014) it is possible to get a new credit card with 0% interest for 12 months on new spending and 0% for up to 24 months on balance transfers (aka old spending when you transfer your balance over to a new card).
 With rates that low and that long, it could be time to make the most of it.
 You could buy the things you’ve been holding off to buy and take the next year to pay it off at cool 0% interest rate.
 Just remember that if you need to buy something really soon on the new card then you need to give yourself a couple of weeks lead-time between applying for the new card and receiving it.
 And for people wanting to do a balance transfer, instead of lugging old credit card debt around on your card at 20% interest, why not transfer it over to a low 0% rate card with a new bank for 1 to 2 years while you pay it off completely?

 3) Understand how the interest free period works

 This one is all about timing.
 You’ll maybe have noticed but most credit cards in Australia give cardholders between 44 days or 55 days interest free.
-What this means is this, if you make a purchase at the start of your monthly statement period and avoid paying purchase interest until the bill arrives 44 or 55 days later.
+Therefore, if you make a purchase on the first day of your monthly statement period, you will avoid paying any interest on it if you pay the outstanding balance when the bill arrives 44 or 55 days later.
 The most important thing about this is that you only get the purchases interest-free if you pay your closing balance in full by the due date each month.

 4) Don’t let big credit card balances pile up